owhite/balancing-robot-notes/DOCS/oct11_LQR_modeling.md

 ```
 ---

-## Problems with using pybullet
+## So anyway, ignore all that:

-I repeatedly saw that:
+There are many problems with using pybullet, I repeatedly saw that:
 - PyBullet ignored the <inertial> block unless carefully loaded with obscure flags (URDF_USE_INERTIA_FROM_FILE),
 - it silently recalculated inertia from collision shapes,
 - it shifted or re-centered links internally based on mesh origins.